top of page

-Chicago Luxe - Act III by Brad Krefman
+Chicago Luxe: Act III

 The design process is always an evolution.
 Sometimes projects happen in one fell swoop, other times the scope gets broken out into different phases over time.
 Such has been the story of our Chicago Luxe project which began in 2018 and where we were recently called back to tackle a third phase of the project.
 This primarily revolved around the entryway and powder room with a few updates to the office and dining room.